MadhurDixit13/MadhurDixit13/README.md

 ## Work Experience

 ### Student Researcher and Data Analyst | North Carolina State University | Raleigh, NC | December 2024 – Present
-- Analyzed 100+ student submissions to compare dual vs. single-submission homework effectiveness.
+- Investigated 500+ student submissions to assess dual vs. single-submission homework approach effectiveness.
-- Evaluated the impact of LLMs on dual-submission policies, identifying trends in academic integrity.
+- Explored the impact of LLMs on submission policies, uncovering trends in academic integrity and submitted 2 research papers.
-- Increased grading efficiency by 20% through data-driven insights on homework submission patterns.
+- Improved grading efficiency by 20% through data-driven insights on homework submission patterns.

 ### Data Engineer | Liquid Rocketry Lab | Raleigh, NC | September 2024 – Present
 - Developed and implemented Python scripts to streamline telemetry test data collection process, resulting in a 20% increase in data accuracy and efficiency.
-- Optimized InfluxDB queries, reducing sensor data retrieval time from 50s to 1-2s.
+- Refactored InfluxDB queries by switching from InfluxQL to Flux, cutting sensor data retrieval time from 50s to under 2s.
-- Investigating migration from Flask to FastAPI to improve API performance, maintainability, and documentation.
+- Migrated backend from Flask to FastAPI to streamline data validation workflows, reducing response time by 40%.
-- Designed a new database schema to prevent test session overlap and improve data organization.
+- Spearheaded the restructuring of a robust database schema to eliminate session conflicts and enhance data integrity

 ### Web Developer Intern | Digiliyo | Mumbai, India | September 2021 – November 2021
-- Modernised React pages to improve user experience, boosting website conversions by 15%.
+- Modernised web pages using React boosting conversions by 15% and created web dashboards for user analytics.
-- Built Adobe Analytics dashboards, showcasing a 20% performance improvement.
-- Collaborated with the API team to streamline connections using caching, reducing web app response time by 25%.
+- Collaborated with the API team to streamline data connections by implementing caching using Redis, resulting in a 25% reduction in web application response time and improved overall performance.

 ### Web Developer Intern | Perch Furnitures | Mumbai, India | February 2021 – August 2021
-- Designed the complete product catalog through three user studies, adhering to UI principle.
-- Enhanced customer engagement by 10% by developing an interactive carousel using Javascript on product pages.
-- Developed and maintained unit tests for the product catalog, ensuring robust functionality and quality improvement.
+- Designed and developed the full product’s page through 3 user studies using JavaScript and React, increasing customer interaction by 10% and built and maintained unit tests for the catalogue.

 ## Additional Certifications & Courses